 Black actor J.A.
 Arneaux starred as the title character in the Astor Place Company’s production of Richard III and published his own 19th-century edition.

 Celebrate Black History Month with five books and one essay about race in early modern Europe and in Shakespeare’s plays.

 Since their revival by David Garrick in the early eighteenth century, Shakespeare and his plays have always generated a certain aura of celebrity, sometimes referred to as “Bardolatry.”
 Following in the footsteps of Garrick, stage actors regularly rose to stardom on the strength of their Shakespearean performances, and would continue to play their “signature” roles… Continue Reading »

 To commemorate Black History Month in February, we’re sharing a playlist of Shakespeare Unlimited episodes about the African American experience, important global figures, and the history of Shakespeare performance in Africa and the Caribbean.
-The podcast is available on iTunes, SoundCloud, Google Play, and NPR One.
-Shakespeare in Black and White This podcast episode revisits the… Continue Reading »
+The podcast is available on iTunes, SoundCloud, Google Play, Spotify, and NPR One.
+Shakespeare in Black and White This podcast episode revisits… Continue Reading »